YeisonAndreyLiCe/portfolio/src/blog/python-basics.md

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py` appended.
-Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.
+Within a module, the module's name (as a string) is available as the value of the global variable `__name__`.

 A module can be imported by another program to make use of its functionality.